 We all love receiving packages in the mail.
 It can feel like receiving a gift, and it gets you excited and involves a bit of discovery when you open the box.

 Branding the box is part of creating that excitement and building the connection between us in the brewery and you at home opening the box.

 Were there any specific pain points you were looking to address when you opted for this new packaging concept?

 Trying something new, we wanted to create something fun and engaging that will present well to the people that have taken a punt to try it out.

-We also wanted to move quickly and not have to mortgage the house to get it off the ground.
+We also wanted to move quickly and not mortgage the house to get it off the ground.

-Working with inke, we were able to find the balance between these four needs to launch the Beer Club.
+Working with you guys (Inke packaging), we were able to find the balance between these four needs to launch the Beer Club.

 How have your customers reacted when receiving their Beer Club boxes - Have there been any other measurable differences you’ve noticed since using custom packaging?

 It's been great to hear feedback first-hand from our customers and see that people are stoked enough to share it with others, including on social media.